I’m having dinner at Good Life Cafe in Park Rapids, MN.

 RACHEL COLLIER

-OUTSIDE HER STUDIO
+OUTSIDE HER STUDIOSLOWING IT DOWN

 "I WAS DOING SUCH FAST ACTION PAINTING THAT I WANTED TO FIND A WAY TO SLOW IT DOWN.
-I SAW THE SLOWNESS OF PAINTING WITH YARN, AND IT REALLY ATTRACTED ME."
+I SAW THE SLOWNESS OF PAINTING WITH YARN, AND IT REALLY ATTRACTED ME."A DRAMATIC ADJUSTMENT

 At first, all that artistic energy went towards figure skating.